Rahm Emanuel: Education and ballet dance

-Ezekiel has written that their father "did not believe in falsely building his sons' self-esteem by purposefully letting us win, or tolerating sloppy play."
-About Rahm, he also wrote:
+Ezekiel Emanuel has written that his father "did not believe in falsely building his sons' self-esteem by purposefully letting us win, or tolerating sloppy play."
+About his brother Rahm, he also wrote:

 "Though fiercely intelligent ... he was not naturally inclined to sit at a desk and put in extra effort to turn a B into an A. As my father often said, without noting that the phrase applied to himself at that same age, "Rahm always tries to get the maximum for the minimum."

-While he lived in Chicago, Emanuel attended the Bernard Zell Anshe Emet Day School.
+While he lived in Chicago, Rahm Emanuel attended the Bernard Zell Anshe Emet Day School in Lake View.
 After his family moved to Wilmette, north of the city, Emanuel attended public schools: Romona School, Locust Junior High School, and New Trier High School.
 He and his brothers attended summer camp in Israel, including the summer following the June 1967 Six-Day War.
 While a high school student working part-time at an Arby's restaurant, Emanuel severely cut his right middle finger on a meat slicer, which was later infected from swimming in Lake Michigan.
 His finger was partially amputated due to the severity of the infection.

-Rahm was encouraged by his mother to take ballet lessons, and is a graduate of the Evanston School of Ballet, as well as a student of the Joel Hall Dance Center, where his children later took lessons.
+Emanuel was encouraged by his mother to take ballet lessons.
+He is a graduate of the Evanston School of Ballet, as well as a student of the Joel Hall Dance Center, where his children later took lessons.
 He won a scholarship to the Joffrey Ballet, but turned it down to attend Sarah Lawrence College, a liberal arts school with a strong dance program.
 While an undergraduate, Emanuel was elected to the Sarah Lawrence Student Senate.
 He graduated from Sarah Lawrence in 1981 with a bachelor of arts in liberal arts, and went on to receive a master of arts in speech and communication from Northwestern University in 1985.

 Emanuel took part in a two-week civilian volunteer holiday, known as the Sar-El, where, as a civilian volunteer, he assisted the Israel Defense Forces during the 1991 Gulf War, helping to repair truck brakes in one of Israel's northern bases.